BeauRussell/OpenSourceBot/README.md

 this key and secret for use in your bot, as well as your public Id, shown at the top of this section.

-If you downloaded our open source bot, you just need to copy these 3 values over into the bot.
-Open up your file browser and navigate into the directory created earlier when you cloned down the code.
-In this directory, you will see a file named `index.js` right click on this file and click on `open with`.
-This will open a popup where you can select what program you want to open the file in.
-If you have a preferred text editor, you can open it in that, if not, just open it with notepad.

-You can ignore most of the code in the file, but right at the top (lines 5, 6, and 8 of the code) there are 3 fields where you need to copy over the information from your bot creation.
-The botKey and botSecret fields are labeled in your browser to copy over, and your public Id is found right under the `Your Bots` section.
-If the bot is being used in a channel that is not belonging to the account you are logged in as, you will need to attain their public Id.

-**IMPORTANT**
-Make sure when you copy the key, secret, and id over into the file, you leave the single quotes around the values, or this will break the code.

 ### Authorize a bot

 If someone else is running a bot in your channel for you, they will need your publicId toa access